rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="setDiscoverable"></a>
 ## *setDiscoverable*

 When true, this device can be discovered by other Bluetooth devices.
 When false, this device is not discoverable.

 ### Events

-  No Events.
+No Events

 ### Parameters